heymarco/OmegaUCB/README.md

 To do

 ### Running the experiments
-To do
+Simply execute `experiment_runner.py` to reproduce our results.
+Note that the script will occupy all but one core on your machine.
+On our 30-core machine, the runtime is around 20 hours.

 ### Graphs
-To do
+- To reproduce Figure 1, run `tightness_coverage_comparison.py` and `ci_comparison.py`.
+- To reproduce Figure X, run `dominance_matrix.py`.
+- For the graphs in Figure 3, run the scripts under `mining/`

 ## Applying $\omega$-UCB in other projects

-To fuel further research, we will link another repository with installation instructions after paper acceptance.
+To support further research, we will link another repository with installation instructions after paper acceptance.